 Bennett Mechanical Test is the most widely used psychological instrument to measure your mechanical aptitude.
-It focuses upon your knowledge of daily life mechanics and basic principles of physics.
+It focuses on your knowledge of daily life mechanics and basic principles of physics.
 But it does not measure your academic mechanical learning and previous training.

 The Bennett mechanical aptitude test is professionally known as Bennett Mechanical Comprehension Test (BMCT).
 It was designed and adopted by the United States military in 1940.
-However, like many aptitude tests (and of course IQ tests), its parameters for mechanical reasoning were redefined in 1990s.
+However, like many aptitude tests (and of course IQ tests), its parameters for mechanical reasoning were redefined in the 1990s.
 For restructuring purpose, the results of the previous Bennett tests were profoundly analyzed.

 The effectiveness and validity of the Bennett mechanical aptitude test soon fascinated military and private organizations of other countries as well.
 Now, after more than 50 years, the Bennett Mechanical Comprehension Test has been customized and adopted almost all over the world.

 The Bennett Mechanical Comprehension Test is comprised of two alternative forms (From S and Form T).
 Each form has 68 questions and can be solved within 30 minutes.
-It is a written test to be taken with pencil on paper or mouse on computer.
+It is a written test to be taken with pencil on paper or mouse on a computer.

-The Bennett test has same kind of limitations as other mechanical aptitude tests are criticized for.
+The Bennett test has the same kind of limitations as other mechanical aptitude tests are criticized for.
 However, it attracts a lot more criticism in some other areas as well.

 1- Various studies have suggested that the test is discriminatory to women.
 Female candidates score lower than the male candidates.
-The supporters of the Bennett mechanical test propose that the reason of this difference is not due to test but result of female’s lack of interest in mechanics.
+The supporters of the Bennett mechanical test propose that the reason for this difference is not due to test but result of female’s lack of interest in mechanics.

 2- Some other studies have observed that Bennett mechanical aptitude test is discriminatory to the minorities as well.
 However, the supporters of Bennett mechanical test claim that differing results are due to socio-economic, cultural and environmental differences.